Speed limit changes around Auckland Speed limit changes around Auckland

 Other initiatives we are working on to improve road safety

 In addition to reviewing speed limits, we are implementing a comprehensive road safety programme that will complement lower speeds across Auckland, which includes:

 - Residential road safety improvements, including engineering measures like speed tables or humps, kerb buildouts and raised intersections.

 - Town centre safety improvements, including a combination of speed limit reductions, signage, speed tables or humps, and raised intersections.

 - Setting new urban traffic boundaries, with more appropriate speeds for newly developed residential areas.

-The wider road safety programme is partly enabled by the Regional Fuel Tax (RFT).
+The wider road safety programme is partly enabled by the Regional Fuel Tax.

-We have issued a Statement of Proposal which outlines the details of our proposal to introduce a speed limit bylaw.
+We issued a Statement of Proposal which outlines the details of our proposal to introduce a speed limits bylaw.